 This is known as the Great Commission.
 This was the last command given to us from our Lord and Savior before He ascended into heaven.
 This is the life’s work of each disciple of the Lord Jesus Christ until death or the Rapture.
 This is the goal of every local Church.
 This is the primary purpose of the universal Church.
 Make disciples.

-And simply put, a disciple is a learner or follower.
+Simply put, a disciple is a learner or follower.

 My old Bible School professor once said that there are a lot of “Christians” out there but few disciples.
 However, if my understanding of the Scriptures is correct, every Christian is automatically a disciple of Jesus.
 The first step is salvation.
 The very next step is following Jesus’ teachings; modeling His life; reaching out to others with the gospel.